spiarh/aws-s3-bucket-cleaner/README.md

 # AWS S3 Bucket Cleaner

-This small tool helps with cleaning object from an AWS s3 bucket without when versioning is not enabled.
+This small tool helps with cleaning object from an AWS s3 bucket when it is not possible to configure S3 Lifecycle expiration rules.
 Objects older than 90 days are cleaned-up by default.

 The bucket credentials must be provided as environment variables:
 ```